pluots/zspell/README.md

 The CLI and test runner require newer features and do not keep a specific MSRV.

+## Test suite

+This project keeps a test suite located in `zspell/test-suite` (symlinked to `test-suite`).
+Each file has a simple format that combines a simple affix and dictionary file.
+To add a test, just duplicate and edit `0-example.test`.

+File names are as follows:

+- `0-*`: meta tests that do not get run
+- `b-*`: basic functionality tests
+- `h-*`: tests that come from the Hunspell test suite
+- `i000-*`: tests that address specific issues

 ## License

 See the LICENSE file for license information.
 The provided license does allow